Should my business register for VAT? In this VAT registration guide, we will take a look at the process that is involved.

-You can consider registration for VAT when you set up your company for the first time.
+You can consider registering for VAT when you set up your company for the first time.
 Alternatively, you can consider this when you have been in business for a while.
-This could be when you are self-employed or you are running your own company.
+This could be when you are self-employed or running your own company.

 Our VAT guide covers VAT in more detail.
-This will give you an overall insight into how VAT works.
+This will give you a comprehensive insight into how VAT works.

-Under HMRC’s rules, a business is required to register, if its annual VAT taxable turnover exceeds the registration threshold of £85,000.
-The business also needs to register if knows that it will exceed the threhold in the future.
+Under HMRC’s rules, a business must register if its annual VAT taxable turnover exceeds the registration threshold of £85,000.
+The business also needs to register if it knows it will exceed the threshold in the future.

-A business’ VAT taxable sales are the total of all goods that it sells and the services that it provides, that are not VAT exempt.
+A business’s VAT taxable sales are the total of all goods it sells and the services it provides that are not VAT exempt.